According the inventor and maker of the TCVJ coupling, a minimum angle of two degrees

 The PatCVJ eliminates the weakness of the state-of-the-art TCVJ constant-velocity-joint (Thompson coupling) to operate reliably with the two shafts at, or near, a straight line.

-Click on the above gif animations to dowload the controllable windows exe animation (7MB).
+Click on the above gif animation to dowload the controllable windows exe animation (7MB).

 Both, the PatCVJ and the TCVJ comprise a main set of yokes and an auxiliary set of yokes / links.